- This event has passed.

 The CADVC is open Tuesday through Saturday, 10 a.m. to 5 p.m.

-2-hour time slots will be available to view the Southern Rites film and visit the gallery exhibit every day at 11:20 a.m. and 2:10 p.m.
+A two hour fifteen minute time slot will be available to view the Southern Rites film and visit the gallery exhibit each day at 2:30 p.m.

 Directions and Parking